 The project, usually involving students from one high school and three of its feeder primaries, takes place at least once a term in one of the ten Greater Manchester boroughs.
 Stage one of the project is based around the actual concert visit and commences with an INSET session for the participating teachers and musicians to prepare them for the project.

 This is followed by a pre-concert workshop visit to the school by its ‘adopted’ musician, when the young people will meet their player for the first time.
 During this visit the player will perform to their class or ensemble, tell them about their instrument and the Hallé, describe what life is like as a professional musician and explain what happens at an orchestral concert.
-With guidance from the Hallé musician, pupils will also start to look at a piece of they will hear in the concert visit and begin to create their own version of it.
+With guidance from the Hallé musician, pupils will also start to look at a piece of music they will hear in the concert visit and begin to create their own version of it.

 The second stage of the project involves two further visits to the school, during which the Hallé musician continues to help the students create and rehearse their own compositions.
 Each school focuses on a different section of the set work, incorporating themes into their new creative piece.

 At the end of the process there is a culmination when all the schools congregate, usually at the participating high school.
 Each class or ensemble share their new music with each other before performing to an audience of families and friends, interspersed with performances provided by the quartet of Hallé musicians.

 Hallé Education also runs a number of Meet-a-Musician projects throughout each academic year.
 These generally take place in areas further afield than Greater Manchester and involve only the first workshop and a visit to a Hallé concert or rehearsal in an out-of-town venue.